phuongtrieu97coder/Web_projects/Small_Special_Project/Button_click_to_add_bottom_bar_effect/readme.md

 > If we use normal methods like above to make bottom bar effect, we have to write too many if...else if...else statement

-> To solve that problem, I make this small project that use just 2 function with for loop syntax to help make bottom bar effect.
+> To solve that problem, I make this small project that use just 1-2 function with for loop syntax or setAttribute and removeAttribute to help make bottom bar effect.

 # 2.How it work: